 Note: Instructors may consider make-up assignments for those who miss graded in-class activities.
-Make-up assignments are subject to the discretion of the instructor and must be requested prior to the due date of the assignment.
+Make-up assignments are subject to the discretion of the instructor.

 Please refer to the Ucalgary calendar for more information on supporting documentation for absences..